ryannair02/MIST5740s/README.md

 **Website Credentials:**
-To access the website with editing priviledges, please go to Wix.com and use the following username and password when prompted to signin:
+To access the website with editing privileges, please go to Wix.com and use the following username and password when prompted to sign in:

 Username: MIST5740s@gmail.com

 Password: ProjectManagement1245

+Otherwise, to just view the website follow this link: [CLICK HERE](https://ryannair2002.wixstudio.io/ksua) or manually paste into your browser: https://ryannair2002.wixstudio.io/ksua

 **FAQ**
 If certain files do not show up on GITHUB viewer please select view raw and download the file.